pay-crypto001/api-docs/checkout-en.md

 name= anything, whitelist IP= IP of our host server.
 API password= something ecrypto like but it will show online in POST.  right?

 Not show online, It is saved in your backend.

-I'm new about SDKs then discuss about it with my IT guy.
-It looks other php or js we must create between cgi and payment api?

-Yes.
-Your IT guy integrate our SDK code that include payment api into your CGI program.
-Just refer to the SDK and modify the api credentials to your

-My IT guy tested sdk then error returned as

-code:　112008
-msg:　app key invalid

-He asks why.
-Please let me know.

-Please send me your code so that I can help you confirm it.
-Thanks. pls send us your program code (I guess you use PHP ).

-### We set up the test transaction.
-Please provide us the test card.
-At the moment, the sandbox environment does not support test cards and only allows manual changes to the order status—either to success or failure.

-I don't wanna use real card for testing as long as I don't know how to refund or cancel.
-Let me know the step to test transaction？

 ###  return_url is our website url after complete the payment?